puth-io/puth/README.md

 # Puth

-[Puth](https://puth.io) is a nice browser testing framework with focus on stability, performance and extensive feedback.
+[Puth](https://puth.io) is a nice browser testing tool with focus on stability, performance and extensive feedback.
 Currently supported: PHP and Laravel.

 Current features are: